Cellular-automaton decoders for topological quantum memories: Introduction

 We provide extensive numerical analysis of three specific decoders, two of which use a 2D automaton, and the third using a 3D automaton.
-Two of our decoders perform competitively when compared against conventional decoders that require more sophisticated hardware.
+Two of our decoders have comparable threshold values to more conventional decoders that require more sophisticated hardware.
 We also provide detailed analysis of the equilibration and propagation characteristics of the fields generated by the automata, which justifies the choice of tunable parameters in our decoders.
 Finally, we study a class of long range fields and their decoding capabilities, and observe that certain fields are too long range to reliably identify excitation pairs.

-Our schemes share some features with other proposals which add an auxiliary system in order to enforce suppression of error creation~\cite{Hamma,Pedrocchi11, Pedrocchi13,Fujii14,SelfCorrectingMemoryBoundary, ThermallyStableSurfaceCode,Weakly}.
+Our schemes share some features with other proposals which add an auxiliary system in order to enforce suppression of error creation~\cite{Hamma,Chesi,Pedrocchi11, Pedrocchi13,Fujii14,SelfCorrectingMemoryBoundary, ThermallyStableSurfaceCode,Weakly}.
 Prior proposals typically use quantum auxiliary systems instead of classical auxiliary systems for studies of self-correcting memories, where full numerical investigations are prohibitively difficult.
 Our class of models in some sense combines the benefits of active and of passive memories.
 Indeed, provided that the cellular automaton update rules do not change in time, the decoding process can be interpolated down to continuous time.
 In this setting error correction acts simultaneously with error creation, effectively preventing the creating of long error strings.
 This would amount to a dissipative self-correcting memory~\cite{Pastawski11,DissipativeGadgets}.
 In this work, we focus on decoding devices but it should be clear that our design incentives promise a generalization to new schemes of dissipative self-correction.